parmodbudhiraja/Social-media-bot-detector/README.md

 ---

 ## 🚀 Deployed Project
-The application is live at:
+The application is live at (Prefer running it in incognito mode):
 **[https://authentic-success-production-7744.up.railway.app/](https://authentic-success-production-7744.up.railway.app/)**
-Prefer running it in incognito mode.

 ---

 ## 📽️ Project Demo